Child Care Minimum Standards

 What's New in Licensing?

-The public comment period for proposed rule changes to Chapter 748 and 749 in the Texas Register is August 15 through September 15, 2014. [learn more]
+The public comment period for proposed rule changes related to background checks and confidentiality in Chapters 743 and 745 in the Texas Register was November 14 through December 15, 2014. [learn more]

 Each minimum standards chapter has an appendix that includes TAC 745 Subchapter F rules relating to background checks.
 Those rules reference charts that specify whether a conviction permanently or temporarily bars a person from being present at an operation while children are in care, whether a person is eligible for a risk evaluation, and whether a person who is eligible may be present at the operation pending the outcome of the risk evaluation.
 See the Criminal Convictions Charts page for more information.